 Culture is what drives behavior when no one’s watching.
 If sustainability is only discussed at board meetings or buried in slide decks, it never sticks.
 To make it real, it needs to be part of how people think, decide, and measure success every day.

 That starts with leadership alignment, but it lives in team rituals.
-From eco-friendly challenges to green budget lines, small habits create long-term change.
+From eco-friendly team challenges to budget decisions that support sustainability, small habits create long-term change.
 When everyone owns it, sustainability becomes the norm, not the exception.

 Pro Tip: Add sustainability metrics to team scorecards and integrate into quarterly business reviews.